NillionNetwork/nillion-docs/docs/quickstart.md

 :::tip

-Enable verbose debugging by adding the following to your .env file:
+To enable more verbose logs for debugging, add the following to your .env file:

 ```bash
 RUST_LOG=debug